-She has always believed that religion will never bind women, but that the interpretation of patriarchal culture is bound to Muslim women.
-Of course, this view contradicts the Khomeini regime, which wants to apply absolute Islamic law in the life of the country.
+She has always believed that religion will never bind women but that the interpretation of patriarchal culture is bound to Muslim women.
+Of course, this view contradicts the Khomeini regime, which wants to apply absolute Islamic law in the country’s life.

 At the same time, Ebadi expressed her nationalism towards Iran and his critical views of the West.
 According to her, there is too much Western interference in Iran’s internal affairs.
-“The human rights struggle in Iran is initiated by the Iranian people, and we oppose foreign interference in Iran,” she said.
+“The Iranian people initiate the human rights struggle in Iran, and we oppose foreign interference in Iran,” she said.

 On October 10, 2003, Ebadi was awarded the Nobel Peace Prize for her work fighting for democracy and human rights, especially the rights of women and children.
-Organisers of the event praised her as “a brave woman who never cared about her own security threats”.
+The event organizers praised her as “a brave woman who never cared about her own security threats.”

-Ebadi’s award certainly shocked the world as she managed to win over another candidate, Pope Paul John II (Middle_east/3181428.stm).
+Ebadi’s award shocked the world as she won over another candidate, Pope Paul John II (Middle_east/3181428.stm).
 This success made Shirin Ebadi the first Muslim woman to win the Nobel Prize.